MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 #### Data Gathering

 - Most of the computational complexity involved in creating aligned LLMs is involved here
-- 1000s of GPUs, months of training, $ Millions in expenses
+- 1,000s of GPUs, months of training, $ Millions in expenses
 - The *core competency* of this step is arguably to be found in the data attaining process, e.g. like listed below for LlaMA; We have to gather data and turn it into a unified format

 <img src="./img/Pasted%20image%2020231123162506.png" width="300" height="auto"/><br>Source: [LLaMA: Open and Efficient Foundation Language Models](https://arxiv.org/abs/2302.13971)

 #### Tokenization

-We've got the text, now what?<br>Given that GPTs are mathematical models, requiring numeric inputs, we need to find a way to encode our training data meaningfully into a numeric representation.
+<b>We've got the text, now what?</b><br>Given that GPTs are mathematical models, requiring numeric inputs, we need to find a way to encode our training data meaningfully into a numeric representation.
 Tools like the [OpenAI Tokenizer](https://platform.openai.com/tokenizer) help with that.
 Specifically, algorithms like the state-of-the-art [Byte Pair Encoding](http://www.pennelynn.com/Documents/CUJ/HTML/94HTML/19940045.HTM) are employed.

 <img src="./img/Pasted%20image%2020231123163046.png" width="400" height="auto"/>